laidlaw42/gis-datasets/README.md

 - [Training Manual](https://docs.qgis.org/3.16/en/docs/training_manual/index.html) - official training manual.

-###### Developer
+###### Developer Education
-- [Think Python](https://greenteapress.com/wp/think-python-2e/) - a good introductory text to learning Python.
+A list of learning materials for learning how to program in Python.
+I would recommend starting at the [<b>GIS Programming Roadmap</b>](https://github.com/petedannemann/GIS-Programming-Roadmap/blob/master/README.md) is a decent place to keep track of your dev journey and find more advanced tools.
+The <b>Think Python<b> text offers a pretty gentle introduction into the Python programming language.
 - [Data Science in Python](https://greenteapress.com/wp/) - free texts for data science programming in Python.
-- [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) - popular data analysis libraries in Python such as Numpy and Pandas.
+- [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/) - free textbook on the popular data analysis libraries in Python such as Numpy and Pandas.
 - [Geo-Python](https://geo-python.github.io/site/) - free geo-centric Python programming course.
-- [Geoserver](http://geoserver.org/) - Java-based software server that allows users to view and edit geospatial data.
 - [GIS Programming Roadmap](https://github.com/petedannemann/GIS-Programming-Roadmap/blob/master/README.md) - repository lays out a path to take someone with no GIS experience to a proficient GIS developer.
 - [Python for GIS progression path](https://github.com/AlexArcPy/python-for-gis-progression-path) - progression path for a GIS analyst who wants to become proficient in using Python for GIS: from apprentice to guru
+- [Think Python](https://greenteapress.com/wp/think-python-2e/) - a good introductory text to learning Python.

+###### Servers &amp; Tools
+- [Geoserver](http://geoserver.org/) - Java-based software server that allows users to view and edit geospatial data.
 - [Turf](https://github.com/Turfjs/turf) - a JavaScript library for spatial analysis.
 It includes traditional spatial operations, helper functions for creating GeoJSON data, and data classification and statistics tools.

 ###### Reference
 - [ArcGIS Shapefile types and extensions](https://gisgeography.com/arcgis-shapefile-files-types-extensions/) - explains the function of the ArcGIS extensions like .dbf or .sbn.